 What is a piling mat?

 A piling mat is a type of working platform used to provide a stable foundation for piling rigs and other heavy machinery to operate on and move around the site.
-They are constructed from well-graded natural gravel, clean-crushed rock or clean-crushed concrete.
-Equally, recycled demolition materials may be used, once it is well-graded and any wood or metal debris is removed.
+They are constructed from well graded natural gravel, clean-crushed rock or clean-crushed concrete.
+Equally, recycled demolition materials may be used once they are well-graded and any wood or metal debris is removed.

 piling mat